trion-development/docker-jenkins-docker-client/README.md

 # Jenkins Docker Image including the docker client
 This docker image includes the docker command to enable Jenkins to interact with a docker daemon.
+It includes a build of docker-compose working on alpine as well.

 ## Docker Socket integration